d-khan/Python-exercise/Lists_____.md

 g.
 Suppose that you have the following list: ```x = [[1, 2, 3], [4, 5, 6], [7, 8, 9]]```.
 What code could you use to get a copy ```y``` of that list in which you could change the elements without the side effect of changing the contents of ```x```?

+h.
+Is it possible to use multiple expressions within a list comprehension?

+i.
+Using a list comprehension, count how many spaces are in the following statement.
+"To be, or not to be, this is the question"

 ## Challenges

 Please describe the challenges you faced during the exercise.